6 Benefits of Using Electronic Signatures to Sign Contracts

 Increase security and reduce fraud

-Most contract management software includes several security measures intended to protect against unauthorized use, which means solutions that offer electronic signature can extend those same safeguards to protect the signing process as well.
+Most contract lifecycle management software includes several security measures intended to protect against unauthorized use, which means solutions that offer electronic signature can extend those same safeguards to protect the signing process as well.
 Taking advantage of contract management software with electronic signature capabilities also adds a layer of protection for your sensitive documents that are sent out for signature.
 Physically sending confidential documents to external signers can leave you vulnerable to unauthorized users accessing your most important documents and private information.

 Improve the signing experience for all parties